 Four emails.
 Four weeks.
 Practical tips you can apply to your life.
-Each week, you'll learn:
+Each week, you'll learn how to:

-- how to better understand your emotions and reactions to stress
+- better understand your emotions and reactions to stress

-- how to recognize the sources of stress in your life
+- recognize the sources of stress in your life

-This is all part of the Summer of Self-Care, our campaign for mental health awareness in internal comms with blog articles, LinkedIn Live events, discussions, and support groups in the mental health channel of Comms-unity (our Slack group for IC pros from around the world).
+Mental health awareness in internal comms is on the rise.
+That's why we've also put together blog articles, LinkedIn Live events, and a mental health channel in Comms-unity (our Slack group for IC pros from around the world) just for you.

 Wherever you are in your process, our #mental-health channel is a safe space for discussion — we’re here for support.